Input Parameters in SQL Server Stored Procedure

 - Output parameters

-The SQL Server Stored Procedure Input Parameters are used for bringing the values into the procedure for execution.
-On the other hand, the output parameters are used to carrying a value out of the procedure after execution.
+The Input Parameters in SQL Server Stored Procedure are used for bringing the values into the procedure for execution.
+On the other hand, the Output Parameters are used to carrying a value out of the procedure after execution.

 When a parameter is declared with the output keyword, then we only require assigning a value to the parameter inside the procedure so that the procedure will send that value out at the end of procedure execution.

-Example1: Create a procedure for adding two variables value
+Example1: Stored Procedure for adding two variables value

 -- Create a Procedure ALTER PROCEDURE spAddTwoNumbers(@no1 INT, @no2 INT) AS BEGIN DECLARE @Result INT SET @Result = @no1 + @no2 PRINT 'RESULT IS: '+ CAST(@Result AS VARCHAR) END GO -- Calling the procedure: EXECUTE spAddTwoNumbers 10, 20 -- OR EXECUTE spAddTwoNumbers @no1=10, @no2=20 -- OR calling the procedure by declaring two variables as shown below DECLARE @no1 INT, @no2 INt SET @no1 = 10 SET @no2 = 20 EXECUTE spAddTwoNumbers @no1, @no2